Welcome to Study in Sweden

 - Skatteverket: Go to a Servicekontor Skatteverket in person to register with the population register (Folkbokföring).

-- EU documents: Bring your passport, admission letter, accommodation contract and CEASS card.
+- EU documents: Bring your passport, admission letter, accommodation contract and EHIC (European Health Insurance Card).

 - Personnummer: Request a 10-digit personal identification number.
 Processing takes between 2 and 8 weeks.